Black Economics 101: A Reader

 The Top News, Magazine, and Scholarly Articles in Black Economics and Business

 What is Black Economics ?
 Black economics is the study of the economic and political behavior of Blacks in the United States and around the world.
-Black Economics covers business activities, wealth, income, spending and saving of Black people.
-It includes activities in housing, jobs, earnings, spending patterns, education, entertainment, sports, criminal justice, discrimination, political power, unions, government policies and social programs.
+Black Economics covers the business activities, wealth, income, spending and saving of Black people but at a detailed level.
 Black economics also includes social science topic like human behavior, consumer behavior, success, happiness, history, culture, social capital and legacy.

 We wanted to create on place for everyone to quickly find the best resources on Black Economics.
 So we created a curated collection of articles to get started.
+The top ten articles are long and cover lots of ground.
+But they are the foundational articles in the field.
+We also have five shorter, must read articles for people with less time on their hands.
 Good luck.

 Introductory Articles to Read on Black Economics and Business